 NPs in states without physician supervisory requirements are more likely to work in rural communities.

-7 million Californians, primarily Latinos, African Americans and Native Americans, suffer from a shortfall of health care providers.
+Even before the pandemic, 7 million Californians, primarily Latinos, African Americans and Native Americans, suffered from a shortfall of health care providers.

 NPs accept greater numbers of uninsured, Medi-Cal and Medicare patients.